 - Address complaints to improve and repair customer service problems as quickly as possible.

 Gathering customer information should be an ongoing process.
-Regularly updating information about your customers – what they buy, how they found you, what they think of you – enables you to constantly improve your customer experience.
-Yet, for many businesses, doing so remains an obstacle:
+Regularly updating information about your customers – what they buy, how they found you, what they think of you – enables you to constantly improve your customer experience and satisfy customer needs.
+Yet, for many businesses, doing so remains an obstacle.

 - 45% of marketers say recruiting new customers is their biggest challenge, while 55% struggle to retain and upsell to current customers.